dwjohnston/formatallfilesinworkspace/README.md

-This a fork of the formatall extension that I've used to update all imports in the directly.
+This a fork of the formatall extension that I've used to update all imports in the workspace.

 I couldn't work out how to configure it to instead of `editor.action.format` to `source.addMissingImports` , so instead I set it to: `editor.action.insertLineAfter`, and have an 'on save action ' to `source.addMissingImports`. /shrug